Strengthening Rural Communities Program

 - Development of projects

-- Articulates a compelling need.
+- Articulate a compelling need.
 Priority will be given to engagements that include: low-income communities; Native communities; low-income seniors; households experiencing homelessness; and communities of color

-- Includes credible plan to address a compelling need and project readiness
+- Include credible plan to address a compelling need and project readiness

 - Has identified staff and organizational leadership to undertake the proposed work